ISART-2024-tutorial/course-materials/README.md

 Select this cell and press "Shift-Enter" on the keyboard to execute the code within the cell (alternatively, you can also press the "play button" at the top of the page).
 "Hello, ISART World!" should output just below the cell.
 You've executed your first bit of Python code.

 Continue executing the cells in Lesson1 until you reach the end.
 Now it's time to dive into clutter modeling with lessons 2, 3, and 4.
 Happy modeling!

+### LiDAR data

+The LiDAR data used in this tutorial comes from [OpenTopography](https://opentopography.org).
+You can create an account for free and download terrain and surface rasters for your area of interest.

+TODO describe raster data and how to download it.
+What's the difference between terrain and surface rasters?

+### Measurement data

+TODO Link to the github page with the released data.